apache/griffin/griffin-doc/docker/griffin-docker-guide.md

     ```
     sysctl -w vm.max_map_count=262144
     ```
-    For macOS, you need increase memory available for docker at least 4 GB or decrease memory for es instance in jvm.options
+    For macOS, please increase enough memory available for docker at least 4 GB or decrease memory for es instance in jvm.options

     For other platforms, please reference to this link from elastic.co [max_map_count kernel setting](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)